-The Physiotherapy staff will instruct you how to go up and go down stairs It is advised that you use the railing and likely a mobility aid (ie; cane) when on the stairs.
+The Physiotherapy staff will instruct you how to go up and go down stairs.
+It is advised that you use the railing and likely a mobility aid, such as a cane, when on the stairs.

 Remember: The GOOD go UP, the BAD go DOWN.